 To keep up with demand we will have to fundamentally alter parts of London to build more housing.
-And illustrating proposed developments using 3D digital models, so that residents can visualise them, can help to secure support.
+And illustrating proposed developments using 3D digital models, so that residents can ucityisualise them, can help to secure support.
 The models can also help us to make better decisions by allowing us to see the cumulative impact of large scale housing development in context.

 Grant Thornton’s report revealed 84 per cent of businesses believed that high housing costs posed a risk to the capital’s economic growth and that one in five firms were considering moving their business out of the capital to cope with the pressures of high housing costs.
 A truck was even spotted bearing a billboard where the Freie Demokraten invited start-ups to keep calm and move to Berlin, following the UK’s decision to leave the European Union.